 What to Do

 If you do visit the French Riviera, take to the seas for a day of sailing in and around the Lérins Islands.
-Known for their rocky beaches and nature trails leading through pine and eucalyptus forests, you’ll sail from Cannes to two of the four emerald islets, Sainte-Marguerite and Saint-Honorat to discover beaches and swim right off the boat.
-If there’s interest, consider visiting the 17th-century Fort Royal, most famous as having imprisoned the Man in the Iron Mask.
+Known for their rocky beaches and nature trails leading through pine and eucalyptus forests, you'll sail from Cannes to two of the four emerald islets, Sainte-Marguerite and Saint-Honorat, to discover beaches and swim right off the boat.
+If interested, consider visiting the 17th-century Fort Royal, most famous for having imprisoned the Man in the Iron Mask.
 Alternatively, stick to the mainland and get yourself to the sandy, rugged, and wild coastline around Hyères for a few nights of camping.

-Music lovers and cultural enthusiasts will want to make their way to the city of Orange, north of Marseille for the Chorégies d’Orange.
-Take in an al fresco opera production performed by international stars, in the Roman theater.
-Its semi-circular, tiered stone seating and acoustic stone stage creates one of the world’s best settings.
-For more music events head to Confolens for international music and dance performances or Saint Cloud for their (loud) Rock en Seine event featuring loud rock concerts performed on four stages.
+Music lovers and cultural enthusiasts will want to make their way to the city of Orange, north of Marseille, for the Chorégies d'Orange.
+Take in an al fresco opera production performed by international stars in the Roman theater.
+Its semicircular, tiered stone seating and acoustic stone stage create one of the world's best settings.
+For more music events, head to Confolens for international music and dance performances or Saint Cloud for their (loud) Rock en Seine event featuring rock concerts performed on four stages.

 Events in August